topeju/autopi_mqtt/README.md

 * Args: `[]`
 * Kwargs: `{}`

-Go to Car Explorer -> Loggers, and edit all of your loggers to use the `my_mqtt` returner.
+Go to Car Explorer -> Loggers, and edit all of your loggers to add the `my_mqtt` returner.
 You will need to click the logger to edit it, then press the plus button next to "Advanced (click to show)" to be able to edit the returner.

 ### `tracking_manager`